 - This is arguably the most significant compliance topic for the world’s leading producers and importers of hazardous products.

 The opesus CLP Article 45 workshop, supported by VCI, was held in Frankfurt on 7th February this year.
 We kicked it off with a pre-event dinner.
 Between tapas and beverages, we had a great time catching up with customers, former colleagues, and even made a few new friends along the way.

 Daniel Sompolski from the ECHA Poison Centres Team took us through the requirements of CLP Annex VIII, clarifying which deadlines have to be met by whom.
-A requirement where a lot of misunderstandings happen; the first deadline of 1st of January 2020 for consumer use applies even if you don’t directly sell to end consumers.
+A requirement where a lot of misunderstandings happen.
+For example, the first deadline of 1st of January 2020 for consumer use applies even if you don’t directly sell to end consumers.
 The deadline is also relevant for all companies that have products that end up in a consumer use several steps down the supply chain.

-Finding solutions was the theme of the workshop; and Ralf Coenning from SAP talked about SAP S/4HANA for Product Compliance.
+Finding solutions was the theme of the workshop.
+Ralf Coenning from SAP talked about SAP S/4HANA for Product Compliance.
 He also gave an overview on how opesus’ software complements SAP EH&S to provide companies with a comprehensive set of tools to fulfill the requirements of CLP Article 45.
-Marvin Bahnsen, consultant at opesus, highlighted the software features of opesus EHS Product Notification and presented the timelines of ECHA, SAP, and opesus product development.
+Marvin Bahnsen, consultant at opesus, highlighted the features of opesus EHS Product Notification and presented the timelines of ECHA, SAP, and opesus product development.

 After a tasty lunch, two of our pilot customers – Dr. Spanke from BASF and Mr. Steiger from Biesterfeld – shared the challenges and recommendations for companies taking steps to ensure compliance with the CLP Article 45 requirements.